Anasmoh999/Anasmoh999/README.md

 Ralph Waldo Emerson once said: " Unless you try to do something beyond what you have already mastered, you will never grow ".

-Junior data engineer with a background in mechatronics systems and 1+ years’ experience in industrial automation field.
-Has a Bachelor of Engineering - BE focused in Mechatronics, Robotics, and Automation Engineering from The Hashemite University.
+Working at SESAME in Data Collection & Analysis Team as Experimental Data Engineer.
+Have a 1+ years’ previous experience in industrial automation field.
+Have a Bachelor of Engineering - BE focused in Mechatronics, Robotics, and Automation Engineering from The Hashemite University.

 Skilled in Programming Languages: Python, C,C++, MATLAB, and skilled in design software: Fusion 360.